 Oscar fish is one of the most popular species in the freshwater aquarium trade.
 They have unique characters which made this fish popular.
 Those characters are,

-- Beautiful colouring
+- Beautiful Coloring

-- Playful behaviour
+- Playful behavior

 - Fast-growing rate

-Tank preparation for Oscar fish
+Fish Tank preparation for Oscar fish

-Oscar rearing tanks need high-quality filter system to maintain water quality.
+Oscar rearing tanks need a high-quality filter system to maintain water quality.
 Oscars are messy fish in nature.
 They produce a lot of waste during the day.
-To keep up the water quality, the big filter is needed.
+To keep up the water quality, a big filter is needed.
 It is preferable to use a strong current generating filter to keep the tank in a more natural condition.
 Moreover, the filter should be able to do

-- Remove ammonium like chemical agent generated due to fish waste
+- Remove ammonium-like chemical agent generated due to fish waste

 - Maintain an excellent physical environment in the tank by removing physical particles (remaining food ) from the tank